at Racquet Club Invitational

 The following year, W&M went 16-9, earning an at-large bid to the NCAA field.
 Again working with Moulton-Levy, she helped her to the NCAA singles semifinals.
 Moulton-Levy would go on to be named the national recipient of the Arthur Ashe Award for Leadership and Sportsmanship and is currently on the WTA Tour.

-From there, Jasper moved to East Lansing, where she served as the head coach of the Spartans for two seasons from 2006-08.
-In her two seasons the Spartans went 24-25 overall.
+From there, Jasper was hired at Michigan State University where she served as the head coach of the Spartans for two seasons from 2006-08.
+In her two seasons in East Lansing, the Spartans went 24-25 overall.
 Her 2007-08 squad earned a 6th place Big Ten finish and a Final ITA National Ranking of #62.
 The first final National ranking in program history.
-At MSU, she coached eight more ITA scholars, and twice had her team honored by the ITA for academics.
+At MSU, she coached eight ITA Scholar-Athletes, and twice her teams were named ITA All-Academic Teams.
 She also started the Spartan ACE booster club, growing membership to over 100 members in her two years at MSU.

-Jasper spent 4 years in Boca Raton, FL working for USTA Player Development at its Training Center Headquarters.
-Since the start of 2010, she served as Senior Manager of Junior & Collegiate Competition, heading up collegiate programming for the organization.
+Jasper spent 4 years in Boca Raton, FL working for USTA Player Development at its Training Center Headquarters serving as Senior Manager of Junior & Collegiate Competition, heading up collegiate programming for the organization.
 She was responsible for the management and implementation of a number of programs including the USTA Collegiate Teams, Pro Tour Transition Camps, Jr. National Team Dual Matches, Campus Showdowns, Campus Kids' Days, and Campus QuickStart.